onkernel/kernel-nextjs-template/README.md

 This template shows how to:

-- Create cloud browsers with live view using the Kernel SDK
+- Create serverless browsers with live view using the Kernel SDK
 - Describe browser tasks in natural language
-- Use an AI agent to generate and execute Playwright code in Next.js API routes
+- Use an AI agent to execute browser automation code via AI SDK tools in Next.js API routes
 - Display live browser view and automation results in a modern Next.js UI

 ## Tech Stack